 The FJ Cruiser was Toyota's attempt to take a slice of the Wrangler pie.
-Off-roading vehicles were and are a large automotive market, and Toyota decided to release what is essentially a remake (with great liberties taken) of their FJ40 Landcruiser.
+Off-roading vehicles were, and are, a large automotive market, and Toyota decided to release what is essentially a remake (with great liberties taken) of their FJ40 Landcruiser.
 Unfortunately for the FJ though, it was only able to last for eight years in the United States, from 2006 to 2014.
-Regardless, this vehicle continues to be compared to the seemingly immortal Jeep Wrangler.
-Both vehicles are built for the same purpose and have vaguely similar designs (they might look the same if you're squinting), so the competition between the two is quite clear.
+Regardless, this vehicle continues to be compared to the Jeep Wrangler.
+Both vehicles are built for the same purpose and have vaguely similar designs (they might look the same if you're squinting), so the competition between the two is clear.

 FJ and Wrangler Engines

-Still, the Wrangler leads the pack in raw power, and once the turbo diesel engine is released onto the Wrangler line (which is expected to make 260hp and 442 lb-ft of torque), then that bump in power will be a significant improvement over the FJ.
-The only thing that the FJ has under its belt is variable valve timing which helps extend the power band further.
+The Wrangler leads the pack in raw power, and once the turbo diesel engine is released onto the Wrangler line (which is expected to make 260hp and 442 lb-ft of torque), then that bump in power will be a significant improvement over the FJ.

 Unfortunately for the FJ, all models made before 2011 require premium gas, which makes its slightly lower fuel efficiency rating more of an issue.
 Not only is it not as efficient with fuel, but it is less efficient with money as well.